brona/ansible-cisco-ios-example/README.md

     Password: ...
     ...

-Playbook will prompt you for username and password that will be used to log in into configured devices.
-Gathered outputs will be printed on screen.
+Playbook will prompt you for username and password that will be used to log in to inventory devices.
+Gathered output will be printed on screen.